KirbyLV/D3TrackReporter/README.md

 From the "D3TrackReporter" folder, run 'npm run dev'

 ## Requirements
--This folder should contain all the requirements
+-This folder should contain all the requirements.
 -May need to run 'npm install'